scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 +++++++++++++++++++

 The Google Colab notebook enables the running of software on Googles's servers in an computational notebook that resembles the Jupyter notebook.
-Colab notebooks are useful for workshop settings where there is no time for installing software on a heterogeneous mix of operating systems when the attendees are using their own computers.
+Colab notebooks are useful for workshop settings where there is no time for installing software on a heterogeneous mix of operating systems when the attendees are following the presentation by using their own computers.

-In the Colab notebook, that are no external extensions.
+In the Colab notebook, there are no external extensions.
 However, the Colab notebook has built-in support for snippets.
 A particular snippet library is stored in a dedicated Google Colab notebook rather than in individual files.
 The notebook of snippets is stored on the user's Google Drive account.